buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_3_Compile_Contract_Locally.md

 **TL;DR - you will be seeing `hre` a lot in our code, but never imported anywhere!
 Checkout this cool [Hardhat documentation](https://hardhat.org/advanced/hardhat-runtime-environment.html) to learn more about it!**

-🚨 Required: Before you click "Next Lesson"
+🚨 Before you click "Next Lesson"
 -------------------------------------------

-*Note:if you don't do this, Farza will be very sad :(.*
+*Note: if you don't do this, Farza will be very sad :(.*

-Go to #course-chat and post a screenshot of your terminal with the output.
-Also, got any questions?
-Be sure to post your question along with your screenshot!
+Go to #progress and post a screenshot of your terminal with the output.

 Be sure to make that console.log whatever you want!
 You've now written your own contract and ran it by deploying to a local blockchain WOOOOOOOOOO LETS GOOO.